alanb128/gps-block/README.md

 To use MQTT instead, add a device variable `MQTT_ADDRESS` with the IP of your MQTT broker and it will publish to that instead of running an HTTP server.

 When using MQTT, the default topic will be `gps` but you can change that using the `MQTT_TOPIC` device variable.
-By default, it will publish every five cycles of TPV data from the GPS module (approximately every five seconds.)
-This value can be changed by setting `SKIP_CYCLES` to an integer value.
+By default, it will publish every five  seconds.
+This value can be changed by setting `MQTT_INTERVAL` to an integer value.

 ## Data